dlr-eoc/prosEO/deploy/hands/README.md

 - `group_vars/k8s_cluster/k8s_cluster.yml`

 The `inventory.ini` file was replaced by a `hosts.yml` file.
 This file must be updated according to the physical (VM) infrastructure, and whenever the infrastructure has been changed.
+Also in the file `group_vars/k8s_cluster/k8s_cluster.yml` the IP address of the bastion host for the control instance needs to be updated in the variable `ansible_ssh_common_args`.

 A file `predeploy.yml` has been added to setup the networking in newly provisioned hosts.
 In this file the IP address of the network gateway must be updated to the actual IP address of the provisioned gateway.